microsoft/MLOS/README.md

 ## Examples

-Code and documentation for examples of using MLOS to optimize a system are described in [documentation/03-ExampleUsage.md](./documentation/04-ExampleUsage.md) and in the [source/Examples](https://github.com/microsoft/MLOS/tree/main/source/Examples) tree.
+Code and documentation for examples of using MLOS to optimize a system are described in the [Notebooks](./notebooks/) section.
+Additional code is in the  [source/Examples](https://github.com/microsoft/MLOS/tree/main/source/Examples) source directory.
+You can find the source of the notebooks [on github as well](https://github.com/microsoft/MLOS/tree/main/source/Mlos.Notebooks).

 ## Documentation